 Opportunities with the Omohundro Institute

-With support from the Lapidus Initiative, the Omohundro Institute of Early American History & Culture has entered into an international partnership that will ultimately provide opportunities for up to eight scholars each year to do research in the extraordinary trove of Georgian materials housed at the Royal Archives in Windsor Castle’s Round Tower.
+With support from the Lapidus Initiative, the Omohundro Institute has entered into an international partnership that will ultimately provide opportunities for up to eight scholars each year to do research in the extraordinary trove of Georgian materials housed at the Royal Archives in Windsor Castle’s Round Tower.

 The OI’s month-long Georgian Papers fellowships support research on transatlantic and early American topics.
 Fellows explore the collections for their own research while offering invaluable information for the team of archivists and librarians working on archival organization and cataloging.
-Fellows also have the opportunity for collegial exchange with relevant departments and faculty at King’s.
+Fellows also have the opportunity for collegial exchange with relevant departments and faculty at King’s College London.

 The fellowship offers a $2,500 stipend with up to $1,500 in additional support for travel.